WebucatorTraining/ssis-55321A/L04-common-tasks-StepByStep.md

     6. Close SQL Server Management Studio.
 2. Return to SSDT and the **Ch4LabEx1** project that you created in Exercise 1.
 3. Add an ADO.NET project connection manager to the AdventureWorksDW database.
-    1. In Solution Explorer, right-click the Connection Managers folder, and then click `New Connection Manager`.
+    1. In Solution Explorer, right-click the Connection Managers folder, and then click <code class="nocopy">New Connection Manager</code>.
-    2. In the Add SSIS Connection Manager dialog box, select `ADO.NET`, and then click
+    2. In the Add SSIS Connection Manager dialog box, select <code class="nocopy">ADO.NET</code>, and then click
      <code class="nocopy">Add</code>.
     3. In the Configure ADO.NET Connection Manager dialog box, click <code class="nocopy">New</code>.
     4. In the Connection Manager dialog box: